Tag Archive : Saarthi Relationship & Marriage Counseling Services

 5 Ways to Heal From Workplace Bullying

 As a result, there will be days when the path to recovery may be challenging.
 Something somebody says may trigger those familiar feelings of anxiety.
 Or, you may worry every time you disagree with somebody.
 These feelings are all normal.
-But with minor work and an extra effort in taking care of yourself, you will get your life back.
+But with minor work and extra effort in taking care of yourself, you will get your life back.
 What’s more, you can take what happened to you in the workplace and learn from it.
 Use it to strengthen you as you move forward with your life and your career.

 The key is to not grant what happened to you define who you are as a person.
 Identify that workplace bullies have a choice.
 You did not deserve to be bullied.
 Place the responsibility for the bullying on the shoulders of the bully and move forward.
 Leave the hurtful words and the actions in the past.